Albrtito/ObsidianNotes/02-Atomic/1731662455 - Practica - Routers.md

 	configure terminal
 	# enter an interface
 	interface <name>
 	# delete the address.
-IP6 should not be necessary
 	no ip address <address>

+	# IP6 should not be necessary, the command is:
 	no ip6 address <address>
 	# Repeat for all interfaces and routers